Harding’s recreation program offers multiple opportunities for students to stay active.

 Our intramural and social club athletics are coordinated out of the recreation program and provide a place for students to play organized athletics in flag football, basketball, volleyball, softball, soccer and more.

-The recreation program, also has facilities for students use such as the indoor swimming pool, the racquetball courts, student weight room and group exercise room.
+The recreation program has facilities for students use such as the indoor swimming pool, the racquetball courts, student weight room and group exercise room.

 "A sport for every man and every man in a sport"